 Learning Development (Plymouth University)

-A brief introduction to critical thinking
+A brief introduction to staff and students interpretations of critical thinking

 (This resource can be freely repurposed and reused)